 About NaN Tragedy

-NaN Tragedy is the unexpected consequence of time travel, a chimera child of 2 epochs.
-Its structure and energy are inheriting the pace of a monacal scribe while its geometrical detail treatment lies in the atom accelerator at CERN.
+NaN Tragedy is the unexpected consequence of time travel, a chimera child of two epochs.
+Its structure and energy are inheriting the pace of a religious scribe, while its geometrical detail treatment lies in the atom accelerator at CERN.
 Tragedy tells a story of oppositions lying in the same body.
 Classical but contemporary.
 Unconventional but functional.
 Energetic and lively but sturdy.
-Extravagant but evident and simple.
+Extravagant but evident and, ultimately, simple.

-NaN Tragedy Text embraces the challenge of being a functional text typeface with unconventional shapes.
-It applies an economic approach and optical corrections to display features like its exaggerated calligraphic contrast axis.
-These idiosyncrasies come upon a classic skeleton: Tragedy says legacy with one mouth, while the other face of this Janus looks towards modernity.
-It mixes exaggerated and virtuosos forms (look at the italics) with more simple, bare bones lines.
-This entanglement of simplicity and drama creates a palpable tension.
+NaN Tragedy Text embraces the challenge of being a functional text typeface with unconventional shapes, applying an economical approach to display features with optical corrections, such as its exaggerated calligraphic contrast axis.
+These idiosyncrasies come upon a classic skeleton, leaning towards both typographic legacy and modernity.
+It mixes exaggerated and virtuosos forms (just check out those italics) with clarifying straightforward lines, creating a palpable tension within Tragedy’s entanglement of simplicity and drama.

-On the design stage, NaN Tragedy is a versatile type family.
-Traveling back in time, the question will now be, can NaN Tragedy be really avoided? www.infinite-tragedy.com
+On the design stage, NaN Tragedy is a versatile type family that is both sock and buskin, forever raising the question, can NaN Tragedy be really avoided?

 Typeface: NaN Tragedy